 Since its founding in 2001, Hilton Capital Management has strived to develop investment strategies to reduce volatility and help clients reach their investment goals.
-Its founding strategy, Tactical Income Strategy, seeks capital preservation with an emphasis on income generation.
+Its founding strategy primarily seeks income with a secondary investment objective of capital appreciation consistent with the preservation of capital.
 Hilton Capital launched the Tactical Income Mutual Fund in 2013 and it recently caught the attention of Dr. David Snowball of the Mutual Fund Observer (MFO), an independent, nonprofit fund researcher with a mission of examining and developing profiles on mutual funds in order to empower investors to make educated decisions.

 Impressed by its performance since its inception, Dr. Snowball made Hilton’s Tactical Income the topic of May’s edition of MFO’s “Elevator Talk.”